 Once he understood that she could not leave the water, and she that he did not know how to swim, they met there at the bay’s edge each day.
 He would carve a hole in the ice and she would come spend a few hours with him.
 At the end of the first week he gave her a pendant with a small fish carved of wood, and she brought him a shell from the seafloor.

 It went on like that, the two of them living together and apart at once, their love less uncertain than that of others because they already knew when the winter would end.

-This entry is part of Jack Rusher’s journal, originally published January 18th, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 18th, 2012, in New York.